RafaelReyesCarmona/TinyTrackGPS/README.md

   * YYYY - Year 4 digits format.
   * MM - Mouth.
   * DD - Day.

+Low-Power the library is used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.

 ## Draw track on map